If someone were to ask you what kind of horror movie you like, what would your answer be?

 18. Neo-Monsters: Neo-monster is a term that describes everything else in the monster genre.
 All of the strange, creative, and downright weird new monsters that don't have a home in the monster genre live in this subgenre.
 Neo-monsters are prevalent in B-movies but have found a new life in the mainstream thanks to CGI.

-19. Animals and Nature: This subgenre of horror features natural forces at play in the form of an animal or plant.
+19. Nature: This subgenre of horror features natural forces at play in the form of an animal or plant.
 Typically these animals or foliage are the antagonists in the films, threatening the lives of the human characters.

 • The Happening